 Landmarc in the Times Warner Center is a great choice for breakfast, whether you're in the mood for oatmeal with brown sugar or an eggs benedict meal with all the fixings.
 Families traveling together will appreciate the restaurant's children's menu with options that are sure to satisfy young palates at a fraction of the cost of the adult's menu.

-From classics like eggs Benedict and buttermilk pancakes to inspired creations like "waz-za," a waffle with fruit inside and out, Norma's, located in the posh The Park New York, offers the ultimate indulgent breakfast.
+From classics like eggs Benedict and buttermilk pancakes to inspired creations like "Waz-Za," a waffle with fruit inside and out, Norma's, located in the posh Parker New York Hotel, offers the ultimate indulgent breakfast.
 Featuring menu items like the "Irresistible Banana-Macadamia Nut Flap Jacks" and "Very Berry Brioche French Toast," reading the selections at Norma's is sure to entertain you while you order and delight you when you eat your meal.

 If you're looking for an "only in NYC" breakfast experience, look no further than the legendary Shopsin's Restaurant, which is located inside the Essex Market in the Lower East Side.
 Keep in mind the rules, though, as there are no reservations, no groups larger than four, and no ordering the same thing as someone else at your table.
 Otherwise, prepare yourself for the craziest menu you've ever seen, possibly foul language, and some pretty delicious food.

 Located on the ground floor of The Beekman Hotel, Keith McNally's Augustine Restaurant is the place to enjoy a leisurely breakfast away from the hustle and bustle of the city.
 Featuring traditional breakfast items like avocado toast alongside pastries provided by Balthazar Bakery, this restaurant is a great place to sample a few breakfast items from around the city.